-Is there anything more precious than a new born wrapped in a mother’s loving arms?
+Is there anything more precious than a newborn wrapped in a mother’s loving arms?
 Family members come from far and wide to see the precious little one.
 But imagine that you are a young mother with no blanket in which to wrap your baby and no family coming to celebrate his birth.
-The Baby Fold wraps their arms around these at risk new families.
+The Baby Fold wraps its arms around these at-risk new families.

 Eligibility in McLean County